open-condo-software/condo/packages/apollo/README.md

 ### Basic setup

-#### 1. Init utils
+#### Init utils

 To start using `@open-condo/apollo` in your application, you must first configure `ApolloHelper` and generate the necessary utilities.
-To do this, use the following code somewhere in your application:
+To do this, paste the following code somewhere in your application:

 ```typescript
 // ./lib/apollo.ts